• Stars

 • adamantine: proven, reliable and production-ready, with no further breaking changes ever anticipated

-Projects at any stability level, even embryonic projects, are still ready to be used, but caution should be taken if there is a mismatch between the project's stability level and the importance of your own project.
+Projects at any stability level, even embryonic projects, can still be used, as long as caution is taken to avoid a mismatch between the project's stability level and the required stability and maintainability of your own project.

 Building